Chicago - 1988 to 2001

 Evolution Capital - 2006 to 2018

+In 2006, Mr. Anderson founded Evolution Capital Partners (Evolution) to execute a vision.
+This vision was based on finding and supporting entrepreneurially minded individuals by providing a platform for them to transform.
+The Evolution model provided these individuals with capital and operating expertise to growth companies.
+Evolution formed three committed funds, backing 16 companies and management teams, and developed an operating process that would better assist these teams, especially early in the process.
 Mr. Anderson’s long-term goal to this day remains to duplicate the culture and model created by his Chicago-based customers.
-The model identified the opportunity to transform the enormous number of small businesses in need of support to achieve sustained growth, along with a multitude of entrepreneurially minded individuals, like Mr. Anderson.
+The model identified the opportunity to transform the large number of small businesses in need of support to achieve sustained growth, along with a multitude of driven individuals.